fabiospampinato/cash/docs/migration_guide.md

 Cash doesn't support this.

+### Sort order

+Elements inside Cash and jQuery collections may be sorted differently.

 ## Contributing

 Did you find another difference between jQuery and Cash during your migration?
 Please add that to this page so that future migrations will be smoother for others.